Pennsylvania Power Switch: Compare Rates & Save in 2026 - article hero image

 The PA PUC licenses every electricity supplier in Pennsylvania.
 No license, no legal sales.

 Getting licensed requires background checks and financial reviews.
-Staying licensed requires following marketing rules, providing clear contracts, and honoring cancellation rights.
-Suppliers who cut corners lose their license.
-The PA PUC has revoked them before.
+Staying licensed means following marketing rules, clear contracts, honoring cancellation rights.
+Cut corners, lose your license.
+The PA PUC has done it before.

-Pennsylvania gives you 3 business days to cancel any new supplier contract.[4]
+3 business days to cancel.[4]
+Any new supplier contract.
 No penalty.
 No questions.
-Just call and say you changed your mind.
+Just call.

-Problems with a supplier?
-Call the PA PUC at 1-800-692-7380.
-They investigate complaints and can order refunds.
-I've watched them force suppliers to refund thousands of dollars to customers who got burned by misleading contracts.
+Problems?
+Call 1-800-692-7380.
+The PA PUC investigates complaints and orders refunds.
+They've forced suppliers to refund thousands to customers burned by misleading contracts.
 The system works if you use it.

 PA PUC